mintty/mintty/wiki/Tips.md

 ## Emojis ##

-Mintty supports display of presentation and pictographic emojis, style variation selectors and emoji sequences, as defined by Unicode.
+Mintty supports display of emojis as defined by Unicode using emoji presentation, emoji style variation and emoji sequences.

 The option `Emojis` can choose among sets of emoji graphics if deployed in a mintty configuration directory.
-With this option, mintty emoji support is enabled and the emojis style is chosen.
+With this option, mintty emoji support is enabled and the emoji graphics style is chosen.
-Mintty will match output for valid emoji sequences, emoji style selectors and pictographic or presentation forms.
+Mintty will match output for valid emoji sequences, emoji style selectors and emoji presentation forms.

+For characters with default text style but optional emoji graphics, emoji style can be selected with the “framed” or “encircled” text attribute.

 Note that it may be useful to set `Charwidth=unicode` in addition.